kennytilton/mxtodomvc/README.md

 ````
 The above is an excerpt from the TodoMVC implementation we will evolve in the next introductory document. `li` makes a proxy LI instance and has the same API as the HTML; `cF` makes `:class` functional; and `<mget` is the Matrix property reader that remembers which property is asking.

-The next excerpt shows model (the M in MVC) being managed by the Matrix. `cI` arranges for that property to tell functional client properties when they have changed:
+The next excerpt shows model (the M in MVC) being managed by the Matrix. `cI` arranges for that property to tell functional reader properties when they have changed:
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)